shajiaalianwar55/github_assignment/readme.txt

-"This is my Git practice file for the assignment."
+"This is my Git practice file for the Assignment."